-

 Against “Self-Expression”

+This is the tenth installment in a ten-part series.
 Information and emotion ripple across the social, transforming members’ attitudes and behaviors.
 Stress breeds stress; anger transfers; to paraphrase Buddha, the only moral imperative is spreading good vibes.
-This is the idea behind the phrase “all communication is manipulation“: to emphasize the effects of utterances—and similar symbolic gestures—on the social ecology within which they are…
+This is the idea behind the phrase “all communication is manipulation”: to emphasize the effects of utterances—and similar…

 -